Lions looking for help at WR, DB and LB in NFL free agency

 DETROIT LIONS (3-13-1)

-UNRESTRICTED FREE AGENTS: OLB Charles Harris, S Tracy Walker, LB Jalen Reeves-Maybin, WR Kalif Raymond, LB Alex Anzalone, DT Nick Williams, QB Tim Boyle, S Dean Marlowe, WR KhaDarel Hodge, OLB Joel Heath, LB Shaun Dion Hamilton, OT Tyrell Crosby.
+UNRESTRICTED FREE AGENTS: OLB Charles Harris, LB Jalen Reeves-Maybin, WR Kalif Raymond, DT Nick Williams, S Dean Marlowe, WR KhaDarel Hodge, OLB Joel Heath, OT Tyrell Crosby.

 NEEDS: The Lions lack talent throughout their roster, and they can use help in NFL free agency at every position in coach Dan Campbell’s second season.
 The most glaring needs are in the secondary, at wide receiver and linebacker.
 Detroit struggled to stretch the field with a vertical passing game, and was awful against the pass last season.
 The Lions are expected to take the best edge rusher available with the No. 2 pick overall next month, perhaps making finding someone to sack quarterbacks less of a priority in free agency.